Can You File Taxes With Your Last Pay Stub?

 Your last paycheck stub is not guaranteed to be an accurate statement of your annual earnings, and it could be missing some information that you need to file a full tax return.
 If you file a return that has inaccurate or missing information, you could be required to file an amended return.
 That could cost you more in tax preparation fees and could increase the amount of time it takes for the IRS to issue a refund.

 Here’s a little bit of good news.
-Employers are required to mail Form W-2 by January 31.
+Employers must furnish Form W-2 to employees by January 31.
 However, many employers now provide electronic W-2s that can be accessed earlier in the month.

 If you are worried that your W-2 is missing, we have more tips on contacting your employer, or the IRS, to get the information you need.

-As an estate executor, it's important to know which tax form you'll need for an open estate.
+Do you need to file for an S-corporation extension?
 Learn more from the tax experts at H&R Block.